agronholm/apscheduler/docs/userguide.rst

         CronTrigger(day_of_week="sat-sun", hour=11),
     )

-On the first run, :class:`~apscheduler.triggers.combining.OrTrigger` generates the next run times from both cron triggers and saves them internally.
+On the first run, :class:`~triggers.combining.OrTrigger` generates the next run times from both cron triggers and saves them internally.
 It then returns the earliest one.
 On the next run, it generates a new run time from the trigger that produced the earliest run time on the previous run, and then again returns the earliest